Liquid Gold and Blood: How the Aztecs Turned Chocolate Into Power

 Battle Juice for the Elite

 Aztec warriors drank cacao before battle.
-Think of it as their version of pre-workout, but far more poetic.
-It was supposed to give strength, focus, and courage.
-No artificial flavors, just roasted beans and the looming pressure of death.
+Think of it as their version of pre-workout, but far more poetic and probably more effective given the caffeine and theobromine content in cacao.
+It was supposed to give strength, focus, and courage, to sharpen the mind and steady the nerves before facing death.

 Even emperors used chocolate politically.
-Montezuma II reportedly drank dozens of cacao cups a day to boost virility and command presence.
+Montezuma II (often called Moctezuma) reportedly drank dozens of cacao cups a day, some accounts claim 50, to boost virility and command presence.
 Was it effective?
 Who knows.
-But the message was clear: cacao is power.
+But the message was clear: cacao is power, and the emperor had access to unlimited amounts of it.

 Source: